hpe-dev-incubator/hpe-dev-portal/content/event/hpe-ezmeral-unified-analytics.md

 ## HPE Ezmeral Unified Analytics
 December 13, 2022

-HPE Ezmeral Unified Analytics operationalizes hybrid multi-cloud modern and advanced analytic workloads and lets you choose where to deploy your compute and data.
-This new single packaged offering includes open source tools for a full lifecycle data management tasks in an appliance-like form factor.
-Join this webinar to learn how the HPE Ezmeral Early Access program can let you try HPE Ezmeral Unified Analytics and influence what goes into the product release.
+HPE Ezmeral Unified Analytics operationalizes hybrid multi-cloud advanced analytic workloads, letting organizations choose where to deploy their compute and data.
+It provides a prepackaged offering that supports best of breed open-source tools including Spark, Super Set, Presto SQL, Airflow, Kubeflow, MLFlow, Great Expectations, Feast, making it quick and easy for application developers to develop and deploy applications across hybrid environments.
+Join this webinar to learn how the HPE Ezmeral Early Access program can let you try HPE Ezmeral Unified Analytics.